 Community Room Use

 If your activity is allowed under library policy, you may apply to book the community room at the front desk.
 For-profit groups may rent the room for $20 per hour, or $10 per half-hour.
 There is no fee for non-profit groups.
 All groups must provide a refundable $50 security deposit check.
 Prior day setup for an activity must be pre-approved by the Library Director and is not always possible.
+We ask that you reserve the community room at least 7 days in advance.
+Non-public meetings may only use the community room up to four times per year unless this requirement is specifically waived by the Library Director.

 Types of Activities Allowed In the Community Room

 "The primary function of the community room is to provide a place for library-related programs.
 When not scheduled for activities related to the library, the room will be made available for use (without a fee) by Marshall area governmental unites for meetings and programs, non-profit (Federal 501(c)3 registered), educational and cultural agencies and community services agencies.
-The Marshall area is defined as the Village of marshall, Town of Medina, Town of York, and the Town of Sun Prairie.
+The Marshall area is defined as the Village of Marshall, Town of Medina, Town of York, and the Town of Sun Prairie.
 These meetings must be free and open to the public.

 Groups, persons or organizations using the room may not charge admission or solicit donations or contact information.
 Possible exceptions may be made for a program or educational course requiring a registration fee or tuition.
 Exceptions may also be made for library-sponsored author, musician or artist visits, where the program may offer materials for sale.